oracle-livelabs/oci-migration/ebs-move-improve/clone/clone.md

 # Clone Your Oracle E-Business Suite Environment

 ## **Introduction**
-In this lab, we will use the cloning feature of Oracle E-Business Suite Cloud Manager to clone your Oracle E-Business Suite environment.
+In this lab, we will use the cloning feature of Oracle E-Business Suite (EBS) Cloud Manager to clone your Oracle E-Business Suite environment.

 Estimated Lab Time: 15 minutes